15 Best Books to Improve Mental Health in 2023

 I think these are all appearances or performances.
 Who can't sleep at night, who knows?
 The inner strength should be deeper, and only the part that you can see:

-- There are hard work and dedication with a clear conscience, reasonable expectations, and fetters, and some redundancy gives way to unexpected surprises and disappointments in life.
+• There is hard work and dedication with a clear conscience, reasonable expectations, and fetters, and some redundancy gives way to unexpected surprises and disappointments in life.

 Every one of us encounters various troubles in life.
 It is inevitable that there will be depression.
 Many times, depression is only temporary and will pass by itself after a period of time.